allieoleary/CompBioLabsAndHomework/IndepProj/README.md

 ## My Results and Conclusion
+The claim in my hypothesis that female body mass (g) would increase when male care was present cannot be accepted.
+In both Carnivores and Primates, female body mass (g) was larger when male care was not present.
+For Rodents, female body mass was similar when male care was or was not present.
+Though I was not correct in my hypothesis, this still tells us much about the nature of these orders.
+I would suggest that female body mass is simply reliant on other external variables.

+The prediction that l

 What did you find?
 How does this relate to your question?
 Include at least one visualization.

 >![](https://github.com/allieoleary/CompBioLabsAndHomework/blob/master/IndepProj/Images/FBMCarnivore.jpeg)